-The German advance guards are gustowo towards the railroad be- fight for President Wilson's ship bill have reached within 12 miles of the bill as it passed the house will not former place, where they are said to command the support of Senators Kentween Kovno and Grodno, taking ad- democrat insurgents. vantage of the frozen Augustowo marshes and Niemen River, and facwhich might leave them at the mercy of the Russians.
+The German advance guards are reported to have proceedd from Augustowo towards the railroad between Grodno and Bialystok and to have reached within 12 miles of the The Germans also are reported to be attempting to break through between Kovno and Grodno, taking advantage of the frozen Augustowo marshes and Niemen River, and facing the possibility of an early thaw which might leave them at the mercy of the Russians.

-The line to the north of Warsaw rock, is well defended.
+The line to the north of Warsaw of Blonck, Nowo-Gorgiewsk and Serock, is well defended.

-In the south between the German column advancing towards Mesolaborchborch and the force moving on olaborch the Russians are reported influences save those of the empire."
+In the south between the German column advancing towards Mesolaborchborch and the force moving on Wyshkow, there are virtually no troops of either side.
+Around Mesto be successfully holding their positions and at several points to have to the Associated Press.

 Frank James is Dead.

-Excelsior Springs, Mo. - Frank James, of the notorious James gang, en with apoplexy.
+Excelsior Springs, Mo. - Frank

+James, of the notorious James gang, died on his farm near here.
+James, en with apoplexy.

-NAVAL WAR ZONE METHODS ARE LAYMEN'S MISSIONARY CONVEN-TION ENDS GREAT THREE DAYS' BIENNIAL SESSION.
+TION ENDS GREAT THREE DAYS' BIENNIAL SESSION.

-If United States Will Furnish Them Near Four Thousand Delegates Make Charlotte Meeting Greatest In History of Sessions.
+Near Four Thousand Delegates Make peak and her forehold are filled with dina, N. Y., have been awarded the Charlotte Meeting Greatest In History of Sessions.

-Charlotte.-Closing its three days' Southern Presbyterian Church East the executive committee.
-Features of the final session were addresses by secretary of foreign missions, Nashof Service"; J. Campbell White, gen-England's course in ordering mer- eral secretary of the laymen's movedelegates and officials has been the though the Southern Presbyterian church has been divided into West and East of the Mississippi sections, has been attended by over 3,500 delegates, making it double the size of any previous convention.
+Charlotte.-Closing its three days' biennial session in this city, the Layed in the most friendly terms, but of the Mississippi left the matter of the executive committee.
+Features of the final session were addresses by Rev. Dr. Egbert W. Smtih, executive American Embassy, explains that Ger- secretary of foreign missions, Nashsecretary laymen's movement, New York, Intercession, the Highest Form of Service"; J. Campbell White, general secretary of the laymen's movement, New York, "Leaving Your Mark on the World."

+The chief thing remarked upon by delegates and officials has been the size of the convention, which, although the Southern Presbyterian church has been divided into West and East of the Mississippi sections, has been attended by over 3,500 delegates, making it double the size of any previous convention.

-The afternoon session was given over to a conference on stewardship and an address by George Innes of side of financing the work of evengellstewardship discussions.
+The afternoon session was given over to a conference on stewardship and an address by George Innes of Philadelphia on "How Can a Man Best Send His Money on Ahead," this being a discussion of the practical side of financing the work of evengelization.
+J. Campbell White led the stewardship discussions.